-In CPU mode, an external CPU acts as the master and controls programming operations.
+In CPU mode, an external CPU acts as the controller for programming operations.
 This mode offers a high-speed method for loading configuration data.
-Depending on the pin settings, CPU mode is either a 1-, 8-, 16-, 32-, or 128-bit wide parallel interface.
+CPU mode uses either a 1-, 8-, 16-, or 32-bit wide parallel interface.
+A 128-bit wide parallel interface is available, but with limitations.
+The 128-bit mode does not support encrypted bitstreams, and can only be used when the DDR interface is disabled, as it shares pins with the DDR interface.
 This mode provides for the widest data interface and a maximum supported clock rate of 250 MHz.